harris-chris/Jot.jl/notes_on_this_branch.md

 All the code in responder.jl moves the responder package to the build directory, so we can safely assume that it's there.
 !
+Have a throw_away_first argument for `create_lambda_function`.
+Or maybe `test_on_creation`.
+!
+Does it still work without FunctionTestData?
+!
+Update tests:
+  - Add test to make sure that package compiled runs faster than not (after first invocation, but from cold), check precompile are zero.
+  - Adjust parameters for FunctionTestData, package_compile etc !
+FunctionTestData is being written as a string into `get_invoke_package_compile_script`, this means it has to round-trip, no good for functions and complex stuff.
+Not obvious how to work around that at the moment
+!
 Have a way to keep the build dir, maybe specify where it will go and if so keep it !
 Can we get rid of create_jot_sysimage!?
 !
 Get rid of jot_path param to get_bootstrap_body